ahowe444/decomp_hw2/README.md

 features `location`, `change_of_location`, and `existed_before`.
 I assume that locations in the physical world necessarily exist before someone can travel to a place as a *Destination*.

+### Q3

+**Agent** - 2827/5669
+**Patient** - 1906/5669
+**Instrument** - 1499/ 5669
+**Result** - 144/5669
+** Destination** - 0/5669

+Unfortunately, I wasn't able to develop a query that picked out any Destination roles from the data.
+This is probably a shortcoming of thematic role theory rather than proto-role theory because it is not clear that there ought to be another role apart from the Location role.